IELTS Score of 5.5

 IELTS Band Score of 5.5 - Interpretation and Utility

 The candidates taking IELTS test are graded based on their performance using a unique 9-band system.
-The IELTS test score will be given as individual band scores for each part of the test as well as overall band score for the test.
+The test score will be given as individual band scores for each part of the test as well as overall band score for the test.
 Both the individual and overall band score ranges from one to nine.
 The band score may also be half scores from one to nine, such as 1.5, 2.5, 3.5, 4.5, 6.5, 7.5 and 8.5.

 The internationally recognizable unique 9-band system uses a consistent method to convert IELTS raw scores into IELTS band scores.
 Each band represents different levels of English proficiency.
-The band score of nine is the highest and expert IELTS score.
+The band score of nine is the highest and expert test score.
 The band scores of seven and eight are good scores.
 The band score of six is a competent score.
 The band score of five is a modest score.
 The band scores of three and four are limited scores.
 The band scores that are less than three are very low scores.

 What is the Minimum Score Requirement in IELTS?

-The IELTS score requirement for education/work or immigration purposes depends on the University/ organization to which you want to apply or the country to which you want to immigrate.
-Generally, IELTS 5.5 is the minimum band score requirement demanded by most of the Universities and organizations.
+The score requirement for education/work or immigration purposes depends on the University/ organization to which you want to apply or the country to which you want to immigrate.
+Generally, 5.5 is the minimum band score requirement demanded by most of the Universities and organizations.

 What Can You Interpret from IELTS Band Score of 5.5?